 Visit Death Railway Museum

-The Death Railway Museum and Research center, or known as Thailand-Burma Railway Center, is located opposite Kanchanaburi station, next to the cemetery.
+The Death Railway Museum and Research center, known as Thailand-Burma Railway Center, is opposite Kanchanaburi station, next to the cemetery.

-This museum is very informative, offering information about railway construction, prison life, bombing, and after the war.
+This museum is informative, offering information about railway construction, prison life, bombing, and after the war.

 It took us about 1 hour to visit this place.
 We could use our coffee/tea coupon to exchange for a drink on the second floor.